faizalrf/backup/README.md

 ## Backup

-The `backupmanager` expects the `.secrets` file to contain the following important variables.
+The `backupmanager` script expects the `.secrets` file to contain the following important variables.

 ```
 USER_NAME=backup